-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 19 - 30, Other Post-Employment Benefits Schedule of Changes in the Net OPEB Liability on page 63, Other Post-Employment Benefits Schedule of the Net OPEB Liability on page 64, Other Post-Employment Benefits Schedule of Employer Contributions on page 64, the South Carolina Retirement System Schedule of Contributions on page 62, and Schedule of Proportionate Share of the South Carolina Retirement System Net Pension Liabilities on page 62 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with audit standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
-We do not express an opinion or provide assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 19 - 32, Other Post-Employment Benefits Schedule of Changes in the Net OPEB Liability on page 64, Other Post-Employment Benefits Schedule of the Net OPEB Liability on page 65, Other Post-Employment Benefits Schedule of Employer Contributions on page 65, the Schedule of Proportionate Share of the South Carolina Retirement Systems Net Pension Liabilities on page 63, and the Schedule of South Carolina Retirement Systems Contributions on page 63, be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.